liferay-search/liferay-docs/en/developer/reference/articles/02-workflow/01-creating-workflow-definitions-intro.markdown

 ## Existing Workflow Definitions

 Only one workflow definition is installed by default: Single Approver.
-Several more, however, are embedded in the source code of your @product@ installation.
+Several more, however, are embedded in the source code of your @sharepoint@ installation.
 If you're comfortable extracting the XML files from a JAR file embedded in an LPKG file, you're welcome to follow the steps below to obtain the workflow definitions.